michel1991/ocp-java-11/exceptions/md/README.md

 they all inherit from Object.
 Notice that Error does not extend Exception, even though we often refer to these generally as exceptions

+##### Which of the following types are not recommended to catch in your application?
+(Choose two.)
+* A. Exception
+* B. CheckedException
+* C. Throwable
+* D. RuntimeException
+* E. UncheckedException
+* F. Error

+While Exception and RuntimeException are commonly caught in Java applications, it is not recommended that Error and Throwable (which includes Error) be caught.
+An Error often indicates a failure of the JVM, which cannot be recovered from.
+For these reasons, options C and F are correct, and options A and D are incorrect.
+Options B and E are class names that are not part of the standard Java API